-- Finalize a tree removal plan.
-The tree removal plan would determine preferred removal and disposal methods through consultation with the Forest Service, Colorado State Forest Service, Boulder and Jefferson Counties, and the local community.
-A final plan would be prepared and filed with the Commission for approval prior to land clearing activities (addresses Forest Service 4(e) condition 27). - If the Final EIS quarry, which would occupy Forest Service lands, is developed, finalize a Pit Development and Reclamation Plan, pursuant to Forest Service 4(e) condition 26, to include quarry operation and reclamation, and obtain a Forest Service Mineral Materials Permit.
-Denver Water indicates that it would develop the plan in consultation with the Forest Service and the Colorado Division of Reclamation, Mining, and Safety, and that the plan would be filed with the Commission prior to ground disturbing or construction activities associated with pit development on Forest Service lands (addresses Forest Service 4(e) condition 26). - If the Osprey Point quarry, which would occupy Denver Water land, is developed, finalize a Quarry Operation Plan to include quarry development and operation activities, and a Quarry Reclamation Plan to include quarry mitigation techniques for areas above the new normal water line, if any.
-Denver Water would consult with Boulder County and the Mine Safety and Training Program arm of the Colorado Division of Reclamation, Mining, and Safety to develop quarry operation procedures and with the Corps, Boulder County and the Colorado Division of Reclamation, Mining, and Safety to develop reclamation measures for Denver Water land.
-Denver Water would submit the final plans to the Commission. - Develop a Stormwater Management Plan that would specify best management practices (BMPs) and inspection requirements to reduce pollutants in stormwater runoff from the construction sites.
-BMPs would be used to address issues including erosion control, stockpiling of materials, dust control, revegetation, materials handling, and fuel containment. - Develop an Erosion Control and Reclamation Plan addressing ground disturbance on Forest Service lands associated with the proposed project (addresses Forest Service 4(e) condition 19).
+- Finalize and implement a Tree Removal Plan, described under Terrestrial Resources below, which would include elements to protect geology and soils (addresses Forest Service 4(e) condition 27). - If the Final EIS quarry, which would occupy Forest Service lands, is utilized, finalize and implement a Pit Development and Reclamation Plan to include quarry operation and reclamation, and obtain a Forest Service Mineral Materials Permit.
+Denver Water indicates that it would develop the plan in consultation with the Forest Service and the Colorado Division of Reclamation, Mining, and Safety, and that the plan would be filed with the Commission prior to ground disturbing or construction activities associated with pit development on Forest Service lands (addresses Forest Service 4(e) condition 26). - If the Osprey Point Quarry, which would occupy Denver Water land within the area to be flooded by the reservoir, is developed, finalize and implement a Quarry Operation Plan to include quarry development and operation activities, and a Quarry Reclamation Plan to include quarry mitigation techniques for any areas above the new normal water line.
+Denver Water would consult with Boulder County and the Mine Safety and Training Program arm of the Colorado Division of Reclamation, Mining, and Safety in development of the Quarry Operation Plan.
+It would consult with the Corps, Boulder County and the Colorado Division of Reclamation, Mining, and Safety in development of the Quarry Reclamation Plan.
+Denver Water would submit the final plans to the Commission.

+- Develop and implement a Stormwater Management Plan that would specify best management practices (BMPs) and inspection requirements to reduce pollutants in stormwater runoff from the construction sites.
+BMPs would be used to address issues including erosion control, stockpiling of materials, dust control, revegetation, materials handling, and fuel containment. - Develop and implement an Erosion Control and Reclamation Plan addressing ground disturbance on Forest Service lands associated with the proposed project (addresses Forest Service 4(e) condition 19).